Magnetoelectric effect in the mixed valence polyoxovanadate cage V$_{12}$

 If the electric field is applied along sites $4$ and $2$ the itinerant electrons move to sites $4$ and $7$ leaving almost empty sites $3$ and $6$.
 Thus the preferred localisation changed from sites $1$, $3$ and $6$, $8$ to sites $1$, $4$ and $7$, $8$.

 The best, though not perfect fit, to the DFT results is obtained with the rescaling factor $1.5$ between external $E_{ext}$ and local electric field $E$.
 The largest differences can be found for sites 1, 5 and 8.
-However, the overall character of these curves cannot be fully determined from DFT as for fields larger than $E_{ext}=6$ V/nm the molecule undergoes ionization by loosing electrons.
+However, the overall character of these curves cannot be fully determined from DFT as for fields larger than $E_{ext}=6$ V/nm the DFT results indicate that the spin density is driven out of vanadium cores and thus the system cannot be modeled by Hamiltonian (\ref{ham}).
+For external fields smaller than $6$ V/nm the molecule remains intact and only the redistribution of electrons among vanadium cores is observed.
 The value of the rescaling factor different than for molecule {\bf I} may seem strange, but it may be due to the fact, that the screening effect may be mostly due to the itinerant electrons, which though more numerous in molecule {\bf II} are less mobile due to strong repulsion and exchange transfer ($\epsilon_2$), which keep them at a distance.
 For the direction of the electric field along sites $1$ and $2$ the preferred localization changes to sites $1$, $4$ and $5$, $8$ (see Fig. \ref{loc12II} in Appendix \ref{apham}).
 Nevertheless the shifting of the electrons has also almost no influence on correlations.
 This is probably the effect of a very strong antiferromagnetic coupling of the itinerant electrons induced by a large value of parameter $\epsilon_2$.